Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Experiments

 \textbf{Results.} As shown in Figure \ref{fig:scalability_of_exploration_budget}, under the same training time, $P_1B_8$ achieves the best performance, followed by $P_2B_4$ and then $P_1B_4$.
 This offers two key insights:

-First, the performance gain from $P_1B_4$ to $P_1B_8$ highlights the importance of a sufficient branching width.
+First, under the same wall-clock training time, the performance gain from $P_1B_4$ to $P_1B_8$ highlights the importance of a sufficient branching width.
 This suggests that for ``hard" states, a smaller budget (4 rollouts) is often insufficient to discover a correct solution suffix.
 Doubling the local budget to 8 significantly increases the discovery probability.
-This serves as strong evidence against root sampling—if even focused local attempts require a larger budget, the probability of spontaneously finding a correct suffix via a fresh root rollout is negligible.

 Second, the comparison between $P_1B_8$ and $P_2B_4$ provides a crucial insight into budget allocation.
 Notably, both configurations use the same total exploration budget (8 rollouts).
-The superior performance of $P_1B_8$ indicates that our ``dense exploration" strategy, which concentrates the budget on a single, critical pivot, is more effective than distributing it sparsely across multiple pivots, the approach adopted by tree based strategies.
+The superior performance of $P_1B_8$ indicates that our ``dense exploration" strategy, which concentrates the budget on a single, critical pivot, is more effective than distributing it sparsely across multiple pivots, the approach adopted by tree-based strategies.
 This advantage stems from two key factors.
 First, by concentrating the rollouts, this strategy significantly increases the probability of discovering a correct solution suffix for difficult states.
 Second, these concentrated rollouts yield a more stable local baseline for the policy update, leading to more effective learning.

 Furthermore, we conducted an ablation study by comparing $P_1B_8$ strategy with $P_1B_8$\textbf{-expand-all}, a variant that also branches from correct trajectories.
-The results show that $P_1B_8$ significantly outperforms $P_1B_8$\textbf{-expand-all} under the same training time.
-This provides strong evidence that focusing the exploration budget on error-prone states is a more effective and compute-efficient strategy.
+The results show that $P_1B_8$ outperforms $P_1B_8$\textbf{-expand-all} under the same training time.
+This suggests that focusing the exploration budget on error-prone states is a more effective and compute-efficient strategy.